MicrosoftDocs/security/zero-trust/identity.md

 risk is very limited.

-When implementing an end-to-end Zero Trust framework for identity, we recommend you focus first on these **initial deployment objectives**:
+When implementing an end-to-end Zero Trust framework for identity, we recommend you focus first on these _initial_ deployment objectives:

 :::row:::
    :::column:::